JetBrains/Qodana/topics/shl-introduction.md

 Customizability lets you configure %product% to match their specific code quality requirements.
 %premlite% lets you use local hosting on your infrastructure to ensure code and data privacy.

-> %premlite% supports a single server installation meaning that a Docker Swarm cluster should have one node.
+> For the Docker version, %premlite% supports a single server installation meaning that a Docker Swarm cluster should have one node.
 {style="note"}

+## Deployment options

+You can deploy %premlite% using two options:

-`qodana-installer-cli` is a command-line utility that offers you a one-line installer for %premlite%.
+* The Dockerized version uses the `qodana-installer-cli` command-line utility that offers you a one-line installer.
 The utility requires a server running Linux with the Docker Engine and Docker Swarm as a container orchestrator.
 It is compatible with automation and Infrastructure as a Code (IaC) frameworks.
+* The Kubernetes version of %premlite% is a Helm-based deployment for Kubernetes that sets up all the necessary Qodana services and their dependencies as Kubernetes resources.
+It uses Helm to distribute the product as a Helm Chart.
+You can customize it through an ad-hoc `values.yaml` file.
+By default, the package is configured to run in demo/PoC mode